How CAD Scanning Improves Accuracy in Product Design and Engineering

 • Exporting Models in Required File Formats

-Many CAD programs can be set up to export models in formats that are necessary for a specific manufacturing process, like 3D printing, CNC machining, etc.
+Many CAD programs can be set up to export models in formats specific to a manufacturing process, like 3D printing, CNC machining, etc.

-By automating these activities, engineering teams can decrease the amount of manual work and errors due to fatigue or oversight and spend more time on design optimization and problem-solving.
+By automating these activities, engineering teams can decrease the amount of manual work and errors and spend more time on design optimization and problem-solving.
 It comes down to the fact that automating CAD drives efficiency of process, more consistent performance, and more focused use of engineering resources.

 Benefits of CAD Scanning in Product Design and Engineering

 CAD scanning becomes a critical tool in current product development, alongside physical models and digital design.
-High-precision scanning equipment can be used to capture real-life geometry and convert it into 3D models that are editable and accurate.
-This technology has numerous practical advantages at any point in the design and engineering process:
+High-precision scanning equipment like industrial CT scanning or blue light scanning can be used to capture real-life geometry and convert it into editable 3D models.
+These technologies have numerous practical advantages at any point in the design and engineering process:

 • Real-World Accuracy

-CAD scanning is a high-resolution and accurate way to take a digital representation of a physical object.
-This degree of accuracy proves to be of particular importance for parts with intricate shapes or for legacy components where the original design documentation is not available.
+CAD scanning is a high-resolution and accurate way to make a digital representation of a physical object.
+The importance of the degree of accuracy comes into play for parts with intricate shapes or for legacy components where the original design documentation is not available.

 • Faster Reverse Engineering